mecid/mecid.github.io/_posts/2025-10-22-introducing-jujutsu-vcs-edit-workflow.md

 > jj edit r

-We can used *edit* command to switch to any mutable change in the log.
+We can use the *edit* command to switch to any mutable change in the log.
 As you can see, we define the change using the short identifier indicated in the log.
 Now, we can express our user model.
 As soon as we finished our work on the user model we can move to the next part of the task and create user storage.

 > jj next —edit

 We employ the **next** command with the *edit* argument to navigate to the subsequent change in the tree.
 While we can still utilize the *edit* command with the specific identifier, I find the *next* command more convenient in this workflow.
 Whenever you move to the next change, jj executes rebase, and you’re working in the fresh state, encompassing all previous changes.

-Assume that, you forgot an entity while planing your changes and now you need to squeeze in a change.
+Assume, you forgot an entity while planing your changes and now you need to squeeze in a change.
 No worries, you can use the **new** command with particular positioning in the tree of changes.

 > jj new -A r -m “introducing user endpoint”

-As you can see, we use the *new* command with **-A** argument allowing us to create a change after particular change.
+As you can see, we use the *new* command with **-A** argument allowing us to create a change after a particular change.
 We can also use **-B** to create before a change.
 And don’t worry about the state of your changes, jj automatically makes rebases and you are always in a fresh state.

 The final piece of this workflow is the **absorb** command.
 Imagine that you almost finished the work on your feature then requirements changes and a new property on the user model appeared.
 This addition requires modifications in almost every change you have been working recently.